pmehta124/Google-Calendar-Schedule-Recommendations-with-Google-Gemini-AI/README.md

 ## What we learned
 Throughout the development process, our team was exposed to a ton of new implementation techniques and coding languages.
 Primarily, we learned about the intricacies of API integration – how to establish connections with APIs, effectively utilize their functionalities, and handle responses to ensure smooth data flow within our application.
 We also deepened our understanding of creating React and Flask web applications and tweaking UI elements to create an intuitive experience for the user.
 The overall experience enhanced our technical skills as well as our knowledge of how different technologies operate through APIs.

+## What’s next for Break Balance
+In the future, we would like to refine Break Balance’s capabilities further by using AI algorithms to provide a wider variety of personalized recommendations.
+This includes implementing the current “Song Recommendation” feature on the website, along with some other tools such as generating memes to boost a user’s mood or recommending a book to read!
+One significant addition to our roadmap is implementing login authorization functionality, enabling companies to track employees' overall wellness metrics.
+This feature will provide valuable insights into the collective well-being of the workforce, allowing organizations to identify trends, assess areas for improvement, and tailor wellness initiatives accordingly.
+Ultimately, we envision Break Balance as a comprehensive tool for promoting mental health and wellness in our digital age.